rnem/aws/practice-questions/AWS-Certified-Cloud-Practitioner/README.md

 <img src="../images/AWS-Certified-Cloud-Practitioner_badge.png">
 </div>

 Are you ready?
-Make use of these complimentary practice questions to evaluate your comprehension.
-Assess your understanding with these complimentary practice questions, designed to assist you prior to the exam.
-Simply review the following tests.
-You'll find sample questions along with accurate answers and thorough explanations or reference links.
+Utilize these complimentary practice questions to evaluate your comprehension.
+Designed to assist you before the exam, these tests include sample questions with accurate answers and thorough explanations on reference links.
+Simply review the following tests to get started.

 Feel welcome to provide feedback below if you spot any inaccuracies or if any answers require correction.